dmrn-limri/dmrn-limri.github.io/_posts/2026-02-10-mapping-music-research-london.md

   * School of Design and Creative Industries
   * School of Computing and Mathematical Sciences
   * [Centre for Sound and Image](https://www.gre.ac.uk/research/sound-image)

+* University of Roehampton
+  * School of Education

 *Is your lab missing?
 Let us know [c.saitis@qmul.ac.uk]!*